Bryan-Lor/PurchaseBot/README.md

 ## How To Use ---------------------------------------------------------------------
+	1. Update the Chrome Path in the py file to your chrome user data location -Typically C:\\Users\\<NAMEHERE>\AppData\\Local\\Google\\Chrome\\User Data

-	1. Enter your information in the pi.txt in the current format below
+	2. Enter your information in the pi.txt

-	2. Enter the URL Link(s) in the Websites.txt
+	3. Enter the URL Link(s) in the Websites.txt
 		-It is recommended to keep the amount of links per bot low (Recommended Amount: 3)!

-	3. For each unique Website you have in your websites, create a .txt file containing the element data in the PurchaseBot\data folder
+	4. For each unique Website you have in your websites, create a .txt file containing the element data in the PurchaseBot\data folder
 		-Use the template given to you!
 Copy and paste it, then rename it to 'yourwebsitename.com' -Enter all the elements and information into the file -You can find the information needed by inspecting the website and retrieving the element data -save the .txt file

-	4. Run the bot!
+	5. Run the bot!

 ## Known Website Compatibility Issues---------------------------------------------------------------------